pontem-network/sp-docs/move_vm/scripts.md

 }
 ```

-Read more about resources in our [Move](../lang/resources.md) and in [Move Book](https://move-book.com/advanced-topics/types-with-abilities.html) documentation.
+Read more about resources in our [Move](../lang/resources.md) and in the [Move Book](https://move-book.com/advanced-topics/types-with-abilities.html) documentation.